 Students are given a booklet with which to document their activities and ensure these are signed off every week by a teacher.

-omponent of “student voice” at Yavneh College.
+The JLT is a key component of “student voice” at Yavneh College.
 There is a JLT for each year group, led by one member of the senior prefect team.
 Each form group elects two members to represent them throughout the year.
-Meetings (40 minutes) are held once a half term and the minutes from each meeting are shared with the Head of Sixth Form and then discussed with the senior leadership team.

 The agenda for each meeting is shared a week in advance with the JLT members so they have an opportunity to discuss and consult with their form group.
 All members of the JLT are also welcome to raise their own issues to discuss as well as the set items on the agenda.